The little bit of trash generated from each leftover meal or packed meal is easy to ignore, unless you can recall these reasons to limit your waste.

 When you’re packing lunches or on-the-go snacks, wrapping up leftovers, transporting food for a picnic or a camping trip, it’s tempting to use individually packaged foods, plastic wrap, aluminum foil, and disposable plastic containers.
 But if you’ve ever had lunch in a school cafeteria, where you can watch how quickly the trashcans fill up with everyone’s wrappers, empty milk cartons and other disposables, going waste-free seems like an increasingly important mission.

 By investing in reusable products in place of disposables, you can cut down significantly on the waste you generate.
-To see how quickly you make a difference, stock up on reusable plastic, metal and glass containers in various sizes, travel bottles, cloth or reusable bags for packing sandwiches and snacks, and cloth napkins — you’ll find your reducing your waste footprint instantly.
+To see how quickly you make a difference, stock up on reusable plastic, metal and glass containers in various sizes, travel bottles, cloth or reusable bags for packing sandwiches and snacks, and cloth napkins — you’ll find you’re reducing your waste footprint instantly.

 Need more good reasons?
 Here are five: